 Figo Pet Insurance Can Help Make It More Affordable!

 The good news is that there are ways to make a behaviorist consultation more affordable!
 For example, Figo Pet Insurance covers medications to help address behavioral problems — as well as the consultation fee if you elected to cover veterinary exam fees when signing up.

 Of course, I can’t stress enough that your insurance coverage will vary based on your plan, so always check with your insurance provider to double-check before making an appointment.
 If your pet has shown symptoms of the issue before enrolling in the plan, it will be considered preexisting and will not be covered.
 But this is an excellent example of why it’s good to sign your pet up for insurance as soon as possible!

-If you are interested in learning more about Figo Pet Insurance, CLICK THIS LINK to get a quote and receive our exclusive discount if you live in an eligible state.
+If you are interested in learning more about Figo Pet Insurance, CLICK THIS LINK to get a quote.

 If you aren’t interested in pet insurance or your plan won’t cover it, see if your behaviorist or their practice can set up a payment plan.

 For more information and some great resources, check out the Tufts Behavior Service blog.